On sub-determinants and the diameter of polyhedra: Volume expansion

 \begin{proof} Let $S^*$ be a spherical cone of revolution with the same volume as $S$.
 By Lemma~\ref{lem:isoperim-cones}, $D(S)\geq D(S^*)$.
 Now, using Lemma~\ref{lemma:LowerBoundOnSphericalCone} one has

 \end{proof}

-This has been the final step in the proof of Lemma~\ref{lemma:VolumeOfNeighborhood} and thus we have also proved Theorem~\ref{thr:1}, our main result on polytopes.
+This was the final step in the proof of Lemma~\ref{lemma:VolumeOfNeighborhood} and thus we have also proved Theorem~\ref{thr:1}, our main result on polytopes.
 The next section is devoted to unbounded polyhedra.